skrusche63/spark-arules/README.md

 [Pimcore](http://pimcore.org) is an open source multi-channel experience and engagement management platform and contains a variety of integrated applications such as Digital Asset Management, Ecommerce Framework, Marketing & Campaign Management, Multi-Channel & Web-to-Print, Product Information Management, Targeting & Personalization and
 Web Content Management.

+#### Relational Databases

+Elasticsearch is one of the connectors actually supported.
+As many ecommerce sites and analytics platforms work with JDBC databases, the Association Rule Engine also comes with a JDBC connector.

 ---